ashishkumar-ds/data-science-projects/thelook-ecommerce-retention-analysis/notebooks/README.md

-# Notebooks: SQL Queries & Business Questions
+# SQL Queries & Business Questions

 This file documents all key SQL queries used in the project, each tied to a specific business question.
 It helps demonstrate how real-world questions were translated into data-driven answers using SQL and cohort analysis.